akostrik/exam5_cpp/README.md

 * the switch statement is forbidden
 * Create an abstract class called **ASpell**, in Coplien's form
 ```
-name (string)     // protected attribute
+protected std::string name
-effects (string)  // protected attribute
+protected std::string effects
 constructor                   // takes its name and its effects, in that order
 getName()                     // callable on a constant object
 getEffects()                  // returns strings, callable on a constant object
 clone                         // pure method, returns a pointer to ASpell, callable on a constant object
 a launch function             // takes a reference to constant ATarget,calls the getHitBySpell of the passed object, passing the current instance as parameter
 ```

 * Create an **ATarget** abstract class, in Coplien's form
 ```
 string type                  // attribute
 constructor                  // that takes its type
 getType()                    // returns a reference to constant string
 clone()                      // a pure method, callable on a constant object
 getHitBySpell()              // function takes a reference to constant ASpell, displays <TYPE> has been <EFFECTS>! (<TYPE> is the ATarget's type, <EFFECTS> is the return of the ASpell's getEffects function)
 ```

 * Create an implementation of ASpell called **Fwoosh**
 ```
 default constructor         // sets the name to "Fwoosh" and the effects to "fwooshed"
 clone()                     // method, in the case of Fwoosh, returns a pointer to a new Fwoosh object
 ```

 * Create a concrete ATarget called **Dummy**